SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_hands_on.md

 ```
 #!/bin/sh

+# 1. count the number of sequences in a fasta file
+# 2. Add a variable
+# 3. Add argument for file name
+# 4. Add sanity checks
-# count the number of sequences for every .fasta file in a directory
+# 5. Change to calculating number of sequences for every file in a directory

+# The directory to examine is given as an argument
 if [ -z ${1} ]; then
   echo "ERROR: Give the directory name as an argument"
   exit 1